CompNet/RugbyScope/src/wikidata/_TODO.md

               dbo:careerStation ?station.
 }
 ORDER BY ?playerName
+    - other DBpedia problem: the live version does not seem to work anymore
+    > is the DB even updated nowadays?
   - retrieve infobox data
     - Python lib to extract infobox data (seems old): https://github.com/siznax/wptools
     - New WP API "enterprise":